 Alligator Soul Restaurant in Savannah, Georgia, is not the first attempt by co-founders Hilary and Maureen Craig to win guests over with their love of extraordinary Southern Cuisine.
-Chef Stephen McLain has been brought in to continue the tradition of handmade dishes created with fresh and local ingredients prepared with integrity and with an emphasis on flavor.
+The Alligator Soul team continues the tradition of handmade dishes created with fresh and local ingredients prepared with integrity and with an emphasis on flavor.

 The husband and wife team; Hilary and Maureen Craig opened their first Alligator Soul Restaurant located in Everett Washington, just thirty minutes North of Seattle, in June of 1995.
 That restaurant was quickly voted “The Best Restaurant Outside Seattle” in Pudget Sound by Seattle Magazine, and has consistently been on the “Best Places to Eat in the Northwest” and a top rated restaurant by Zagats for years.

 Their second Alligator Soul opened in May of 1997 in the Greenlake area of Seattle.
 This restaurant was no different in quality from the first.
 Although the menu differed from the first restaurant, it also was immediately noticed by the food critics as “One of The Top Ten Restaurants” by both the Seattle Times and the Seattle Post Intelligencer in 1997, seven months after opening.
 The Seattle restaurant was sold before the Craigs moved to Savannah in April 2001.